CMF Buds 2

 Main Differences

-• Ingress Protection (IP) rating is IP55 on CMF Buds 2 and IP54, IPX4 on Google Pixel Buds 2a.
+• The ingress protection rating is IP55 on CMF Buds 2 and IP54/IPX4 on Google Pixel Buds 2a.

-• Weight is 9 g on CMF Buds 2 and 9.4 g on Google Pixel Buds 2a.
+• The weight is 9 g on CMF Buds 2 and 9.4 g on Google Pixel Buds 2a.

-• CMF Buds 2 supports spatial audio, but Google Pixel Buds 2a does not.
+• Spatial audio is supported on CMF Buds 2 but not available on Google Pixel Buds 2a.

 • Battery life is 13.5 hours on CMF Buds 2 and 10 hours on Google Pixel Buds 2a.